Skip to content

 If omitted, the Daytona SDK will default to python.
 To override this, explicitly set the language value when creating the sandbox.

 You can specify programming language runtime, snapshots, resources, regions, environment variables, and volumes for each sandbox.
-Running sandboxes utilize CPU, memory, and disk storage.
-Every resource is charged per second of usage.

 1. Navigate to Daytona Sandboxes ↗

-2. Click the Create Sandbox button
+2. Click Create Sandbox

-1. Click the Create button to create a sandbox
+3. Click Create to create a sandbox

 daytona = Daytona()